sheend/blast/README.md

 - To configure Jenkins's settings, from the dashboard go to Manage Jenkins -> Configure System and find `Gradle version 2.11-rc-3` and `JDK version 7u80`

 #New Release
 For each milestone release, we will merge all branches to the master and then build that for the user.
-We will also tag the master branch with the following tags so all versions can be reverted to, if necessary.</br>
+We will also tag the master branch with the following tags so all versions can be reverted to, if necessary.
+These tags are the primary method of documenting releases.
+After every release, we will make a new `APK` that can be downloaded by a user for the latest stable version of the app.
+The new version will be visible to the world on the master branch, and we will double check by building the repository in a new directory to make sure everything work fine. </br>
 - Zero Feature: `v0.0`
 - Beta: `v1.0`
 - Feature Complete: `v1.5`
 - Final: `v2.0` </br>

 In order to do a testing release, push to the Git `develop` branch.
 At the end of each day, we will run and test the code currently on `develop`, and then accordingly assign tickets and issue bug reports.
-This way the software can be tested without potentially breaking the publically released version.
+This way the software can be tested without potentially breaking the publically released version.</br></br>

 #####Welcome to the team :punch: